Customer research: know your customer

 Whether you sell beauty products or build company websites, you need customers to buy your product or service.
 Avoid, for example, starting a young people's nightclub in a region where mainly elderly people live.
 Or giving your customers discounts when what they want is better quality products.
 Determine who your ideal customer is, what they find important, and where they are active with this handy step-by-step guide.

-A target group is a special group of people or businesses that is a perfect match with your product or service.
-They have the same characteristics, such as age, industry, interests and needs.
-If you choose a target group clearly, you will know what subjects to write about on your website and social media.
-It helps you to be found better by search engines.
-And you can use (online) advertising and other promotional tools more successfully, which can save you a lot of time and money.
+A target group is a group of people or businesses that are alike.
+They are roughly the same age, work in the same industry, or have similar interests and needs.
+If you know who your target audience is, you can better tailor your approach to them.
+By choosing a clear target audience, you will know what topics to write about on your website and social media.
+You can use advertisements and other promotional tools more successfully, which can save you a lot of time and money.

 Determine your ideal customer, step by step